mycaule/reading-resources/README.md

 ## Big reading log

-Some pointers to read for Software engineers.
+Some useful pointers for Software engineers.
 Collected over 10 years in the software industry.

 ### Posts and Webapps